Squash Cornbread Casserole

 Squash and Cornbread Casserole

-Yellow summer squash combine with convenient cornbread mix, sour cream, and onion for a Squash and Cornbread Casserole to accompany any weeknight dinners.
+Yellow summer squash combine with convenient cornbread mix, sour cream, and onion for a Squash and Cornbread Casserole to accompany any weeknight dinner.

 Course: Side Dishes